oxalorg/dotfiles/README.md

 My repository for all my personal tweaks and settings.

-I've seen a lot of people recommending forking dotfile repos from others which according to me defeats the whole purpose of 'peronsalization'.
+I've seen a lot of people recommending forking dotfile repos from others, which according to me defeats the whole purpose of 'peronsalization'.

 ---